 git clone https://gitlab.labs.nic.cz/turris/openwrt.git git clone https://github.com/CZ-NIC/turris-os.git

 The best way to guarantee a smooth compilation process is to use an identical environment to the one used in production.
 Best is to have a container with this environment, which will enable the separation of the main system from the system for compilation.
-There are two supported ways of doing this, either by using a tool called Vagrant or using Docker.
+There is currently one way how to doing it via tool called Vagrant

 Vagrant is a tool for easy management of development environments.
 Scripts are available in the Turris OS repository, which allow the creation of this environment with just few commands.
 At the same time it ensures synchronization between the host system and development environment, so it is possible to work with sets of programs installed on the host system in terms of repository (for example with the favorite text editor) and all changes are immediately propagated to the otherwise isolated environment, which only shares a directory with the cloned repository and in which the system compilation is started.